 After being disgusted by a review yesterday that celebrated a YA book synopsis “teas[ing] a dark eroticism so often lacking in YA,” I decided to put together a list of books (and authors) that need more attention for their cleanliness and/or positive values.
 So here we are.
 (A handful of these are actually found in the adult section, but I’d be comfortable handing them to a teenager and I read them as a teenager myself.
 Others are technically middle-grade but are of a quality that they can be enjoyed by people of all ages.)

-Amazon and BookShop links below are affiliate links, which means if you buy through them I earn a commission at no extra cost to you.
+BookShop links below are affiliate links, which means if you buy through them I earn a commission at no extra cost to you.
 BookShop is an online retailer that orders from independent local U.S. bookstores, so buying through them supports small businesses!

 Links on book titles lead to book reviews, and links on author names lead to those authors’ websites.